SAP/iot-rapid-connect/GTT-V2-ShipmentIotLogs-Service/README.md

 ### Event API specification
 TODO
 - <payload structure, explain fields>
-- <authentication for API call> This should be based on client credentials.
+- <authentication for API call.
+This should be based on client credentials>.

 ### Test
 Using Postman, send a http request to the following endpoints: